For your test run, you can integrate an InfluxDB time series database (beta) to stream raw and aggregated data.

-Note: To use data streaming, you must open a support ticket and submit a request to enable data streaming for your tenant.
+Note: To use data streaming, submit a service request to enable data streaming for your tenant.

 The first step in integrating with InfluxDB, is installing the database and a LoadRunner Cloud agent.
 The agent connects your InfluxDB time series database to your LoadRunner Cloud tenant.